jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 State is a special property that is managed inside a component, and are **only available in classes that are extending components from react**.
 It is not available in function components.

+To change state, use the METHOD setState (remember it is a method, so pass in as argument how you want a state object to look like when it changes state. setState merges the new object to the old state, so it only manipulates objects within the stage that match.)

-Use state with care, having to many states in different components makes your app confusing and unpredictable.
+Use state with care, having too many states in different components makes your app confusing and unpredictable.

+State can hold

 If we add an eventHandler such as onClick to pass in a method once the button is clicked, make sure you pass this.methodName *without parens* as it is only a method reference.
 If you pass parens, the method will execute upon rendering.